 INDIANAPOLIS (AP) – The Indiana Department of Natural Resources says hunters in 2015 killed the second-smallest number of deer since state park reduction hunts began in 1993.

-About 800 white-tailed deer were killed at 14 state parks during hunts on Nov.
+The (Bloomington) Herald Times (http://bit.ly/1U6vvpz ) reports that about 800 white-tailed deer were killed at 14 state parks during hunts on Nov.
 16 to 17 and Nov.
 30 to Dec.
-1, the (Bloomington) Herald Times (http://bit.ly/1U6vvpz ) reported.
-Almost 400 deer were killed in 1993, the first year of the hunt, at Brown County State Park.
+1. Almost 400 deer were killed in 1993, the first year of the hunt, at Brown County State Park.

 About 1,000 deer were killed in 2014 at 19 state parks.
 Nearly 1,300 deer were harvested in 2012 at 14 state parks.

-Mike Mycroft, a district biologist with the Indiana Department of Natural Resources’ Division of Fish and Wildlife who has compiled the statistics after the hunts since 2007, believes last year’s low number of harvested deer was the result of inclement weather, and not because the hunts are no longer needed.
+A district biologist with the Department of Natural Resources believes last year’s low number of harvested deer was the result of inclement weather.

 Information from: The Herald Times, http://www.heraldtimesonline.com